decentral-foundation/options-plan/static/jobdescription_data_scientist.md

 # Responsibilities

-* Do scoping exercises where one finds out how much it costs by estimating time for work
+* Do scoping exercises where one finds out how much it costs by estimating time for work on various workstreams
+* Identify the correct order of operations for machine learning